Unlocking the Mystery of Preschoolers’ Different Learning Styles

 Auditory learners are preschoolers who learn best by listening.
 These toddlers tend to be more interested in music, rhymes, and sound effects.
 They rely on their hearing to grasp and recall new information.
 Auditory learners also tend to be great at language-based activities, such as storytelling and singing.

 To cater to auditory learners, it is vital to add auditory elements into learning exercises.
 For example, when teaching a new concept, employ songs, rhymes, and sound effects.
 You can also utilize audiobooks and podcasts to help preschoolers learn.
-When providing information, it is also vital to have a clear and distinct voice that preschoolers can readily hear and understand.
+When providing information, ensure you have a clear and distinct voice that preschoolers can readily hear and understand.

 Kinesthetic Learners